-4.3.1 Instructions to candidates
+6.3.1 Instructions to candidates

-- Write your name and address at the top of each page - Write out the complete question above each answer - Each answer should be about one page long - This is an 'open-book' examination, and you may use any literature sources for preparing your answers to the ten questions below - Use personal examples where relevant, not those in the TA books - Cite the references you use to answer each question either in the text of your answer or at the end of your answer - Where an introductory text is used, the originator of the TA theory should be referenced - Send your TA 101 written exam to the trainer of the 101 or to any TSTA, CTA Trainer, PTSTA or 101 Instructors of your choice.
-Before sending your 101 written exam to a trainer ask her/him the cost she/he practices for the marking.
+- Write your name and address at the top of each page - Write out the complete question above each answer - Each answer should be about one-page long - This is an 'open-book' examination, and you may use any literature sources for preparing your answers to the ten questions below - Use personal examples where relevant, not those in the TA books - Cite the references you use to answer each question either in the text of your answer or at the end of your answer - Where an introductory text is used, the originator of the TA theory should be referenced - Send your TA 101 written exam to any TSTA, CTA TS, PTSTA of your choice.
+Before sending your 101 written exam to a trainer ask her/him the cost she/he practices for the evaluation and feedback included in the marking

-4.3.2 TA 101 written examination questions
+6.3.2 TA 101 Written examination questions

 - 1. Briefly define transactional analysis (TA) as you see it expressed in one of Eric Berne's books, giving the reference.
 Give two examples to illustrate how TA can be used to make life changes.
 (This question refers to TA as a body of knowledge, not to "transactional analysis proper".
 If no Eric Berne book is available in your language, use a TA theory book that is available, remembering to cite the book). - 2(a) The structural model of ego states: Give a definition of an ego-state.
-Describe each ego state and explain four ways to diagnose an ego-state. - 2(b) Functional Analysis: Draw a diagram of the functional model and give examples of behaviour from each mode. - 3.
+Describe each ego state and explain four ways to diagnose an ego-state.
+2(b) Functional Analysis: Draw a diagram of the functional model and give examples of behavior from each mode. - 3.
 Define a transaction; list the three types of transactions; and describe and draw an example of each type of transaction with dialogue. - 4.
 Explain the relationship between stimulus hunger, recognition hunger, and strokes.
-Include definitions of each concept in your answer.

-- 5. Using an example of your own, describe the various elements of the racket-system. - 6.
-Describe how work colleagues might model the six ways of structuring time at a party. - 7.
-Describe a game that you have observed and use the Drama Triangle to analyse it.
+Include definitions of each concept in your answer. - 5.
+Using an example of your own, describe the various elements of the racket-system. - 6.
+Describe how work colleagues might model the six ways of structuring time at a party.

+- 7. Describe a game that you have observed and use the Drama Triangle to analyze it.
 What was the Payoff for each of the participants? - 8.
 Name the four life positions and explain how they relate to games and scripts, giving examples. - 9.
 Define injunction, program, counter-injunction, and early decision.
 Explain the part each plays in script formation, using a script matrix to illustrate. - 10.
-Using a TA definition of autonomy, distinguish between autonomy and independence, giving examples of how you might recognise the difference.
+Using a TA definition of autonomy, distinguish between autonomy and independence, giving examples of how you might recognize the difference.

-4.3.3 Marking the TA 101 written examination
+6.3.3 Evaluation and Marking and the TA 101 Written examination

-A. Instructions to markers

-When you mark the TA 101 written examination, please bear in mind that the examination is a substitute for the TA 101 course and that expert knowledge is not expected.
+A. Instructions to evaluators of 101 written examination When you mark the TA 101 written examination, please bear in mind that the examination is a substitute for the TA 101 course and that expert knowledge is not expected.